Get a discount off your first purchase

 Here’s how to stay awake at work:

+1. Start the day with a balanced meal: Individuals following a low-glycemic diet have reported feeling significantly less fatigue than those following a high-glycemic diet.
+5 Choosing a high-protein, low-glycemic breakfast will start your day off on the right foot for steady energy.
+Opt for something with at least 30 grams of protein and some healthy fats and fiber, such as an egg omelet with veggies and a side of lean sausage, Greek yogurt with berries, or a berry smoothie with whey protein.
 If you’re reading this after eating an unbalanced breakfast, you can still turn things around.
 A smart lunch choice can help improve your energy levels and mood so you don’t get sleepy and grumpy around your colleagues in the afternoon.
-(4) Try a tuna and avocado wrap, grilled chicken salad with an oil-based dressing, a buffalo chicken salad sandwich, or a salmon and veggie bowl to keep you full, steady your glucose, and give you energy.
+Try a tuna and avocado wrap, grilled chicken salad with an oil-based dressing, a buffalo chicken salad sandwich, or a salmon and veggie bowl to keep you full, steady your glucose, and give you energy.

 3. Manage your stress: Unmanaged stress can cause glucose spikes and crashes.
 If you’re feeling stressed at work, take a short break (block off some time on your calendar if you can) to sip some chamomile tea, do some stretches, or call a friend.
 Deep breathing exercises might also help relieve stress and boost energy.
-(5)
+6

 5. Bring in the green: Surrounding your workspace with a little bit of nature such as nice-smelling fresh-cut flowers or living indoor plants can help perk you up.
-(7)
+8

 A final note from Lingo